Introduction to geodata and layers#

 Polygons are also constructed by connecting several points, but they form a closed geometry.
 Each geometry is then represented by a single data entry.

 Each feature stores the location (as address or coordinates) and further attributes, e.g. name, ID, or any other sort of information.
 Which geometry is used depends on the type of data that is represented.
-For example, a road might be represented by a line, a building might be represented by polygon and a tree might be represented by a point.
+For example, a road might be represented by a line, a building footprint might be represented by polygon and a tree might be represented by a point.

 Features are displayed on maps with a geometric representation, but they are made of information organized in tables (see Fig. 18).